OpenKneeboard/OpenKneeboard/docs/troubleshooting/known-issues.md

 - exceeding VRAM capacity, even without OpenKneeboard - especially if adding additional liveries/paint jobs in iRacing, e.g. via Trading Paints

 You need to lower your settings to avoid exceeding your systems' capabilities.

+## ~~Various positinoing issues with Varjo Base~~

+All known issues in Varjo Base affecting OpenKneeboard were fixed in v4.14 (December 2025).